DenishaYP-creator/Credit_Risk_Analysis/README.md

 ## Results:  Performance Machine Learning model.
 Each models was evaluted to determine the following:
-**- Balance Accurancy Score:
+- **Balance Accurancy Score:**
--   Average Number of recalled/predictions each model got right.
+Average Number of recalled/predictions each model got right.
 High accurancy score yeild greater score of accurancy when making predictions.
-**- Precision Score:
+- **Precision Score:**
--   Number of correct positive predicted observations compared to the total number of positive predicted observations.
+Number of correct positive predicted observations compared to the total number of positive predicted observations.
 High precision score yeild a low false positive rate.
-**- Recall Score:
+- **Recall Score:**
--   Number of correct positive predicted observations compared to the number of positive predicted observations in a class.
+Number of correct positive predicted observations compared to the number of positive predicted observations in a class.
 High recall score yeild a low false positive rate.